 Time-Based RSU Grant: The Compensation Committee recommended and the Board of Directors approved time-based RSUs in August 2018 to the named executive officers other than Mr. Matovina.
 Mr. Johnson and Ms. Montz were each awarded 6,000 time-based RSUs and Mr. Grensteiner and Mr. Lorenzen were each awarded 3,500 time-based RSUs.
 The time-based RSUs vest one year after the grant date.
 The time-based RSUs were granted for retention purposes in recognition of the highly qualified nature of the named executive officers and the need for the named executive officers continued engagement in executing the Company's business plans and objectives.
 The number of shares granted to the named executive officers and grant date fair value of the time-based RSUs are included in the 2018 Grant of Plan-Based Awards table appearing in the Executive Compensation Tables section of this Proxy Statement.
-The restrictions applicable to the time-based RSUs are forfeited without consideration upon termination of employment.
+The restrictions applicable to the time-based RSUs lapse with respect to 100% of the RSUs upon a change in control, death or disability.
+Subject to certain limited exceptions, the time-based RSUs are forfeited without consideration upon termination of employment.